gordon-cs/Project-Phoenix/README.md

 RCIs come by default with a set of furniture to which you can add damages.
 It is possible to change that.
 One of the Admins should be capable of doing this through the web portal, so there should never be a need for you to do it manually.
 However, we will talk about this here to help introduce you to the different parts of the project.

 Each dorm has a different set of furniture and the system reflects this.
-We use an XML document as a template to tell the system what furniture needs to be generated for each type of room.
-This XML document is found under the `App_Data` folder.
-It’s called RoomComponents.xml.
-Take a look at it.
-XML is usually self-descriptive, so we’ll let you figure it out.
+We use an SQL table as a template to tell the system what furniture needs to be generated for each type of room.
+The table in question is the `RciTypeRoomComponnentTypeMap` As the convoluted name suggest, this table maps each type of rci to the different room component types it will have.

-Obviously, if you are adding new furniture to an rci, make sure it follows the same syntax as everything else.
-You will notice that we never really use the word “Furniture” in the code.
-We refer to the the items on the RCI as “Rci Components”.
-Rci Components are created when an rci is initially created, so modifying the XML document will modify the RciComponents of future rcis.
+There are currently two Rci Types (as of August 4th 2018): Common Area and Dorm Room.
+A Room Component is a fancy name for "Furniture".
+It also refers to more general things like Incomplete checkout and Lost key fins that are "attached" to an Rci.

+To add a new Room Component Type to Ferring Dorm Room Rcis, you'll need to add a new row in the `RciTypeRoomComponentTypeMap` table.

 <a name="how-do-i-find-user-uploaded-pictures"></a>
 #### How do I find the user-uploaded pictures?